 Scientists at the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) have demonstrated a tin-lead perovskite cell that overcomes problems with stability and improves efficiency.
-The new cell, a tandem design with two layers of perovskites, measured a 25.5% efficiency.
+The new cell, a tandem design with two layers of energy from perovskites.
+Thereby measured a 25.5% efficiency.

 Perovskites have emerged as a highly efficient material for solar cells, but research continues to make the technology longer-lasting.
 The new NREL cell retained 80% of its maximum efficiency after 1,500 hours of continuous operation or more than 62 days.